cfillion/metaheader/README.md

  */
 ```

-An alternative syntax is also supported:
+An alternative syntax that allows spaces in the key name is also supported:

 ```
-Key Name: Value
+Key: Value
 ```

-Parsing stops at the first empty line (ignoring white space).
+Parsing stops at the first empty line outside of a multiline value
+(ignoring white space).

 ## Usage